All Episodes

 He is setting Republicans up for a giant kill politically.

-And you're also probably gonna end up concluding that there was a leak on that preliminary vote and that it did go against him.
+And you're also probably going to end up concluding that there was a leak on that preliminary vote and that it did go against him.

 But we'll get there here in due course and in a semblance of order.

-University of Missouri Columba Columbia writing uh at a blog called Truth on the Market, academic commentary on law, business, Economics and more.
+Tom Lambert, University of Missouri, Columbia, writing at a blog called Truth on the Market, academic commentary on law, business, economics, and more.

-If you picked up your morning paper to read that one of your astronomy professors had publicly questioned whether the earth in fact revolves around the sun, or suppose that one of your economics professors was quoted as saying that consumers would purchase more gasoline if the price would simply rise.
+Imagine if you picked up your morning paper to read that one of your astronomy professors had publicly questioned whether the Earth, in fact, revolves around the sun, or suppose that one of your economics professors was quoted as saying that consumers would purchase more gasoline if the price would simply rise.

 You'd worry that your colleagues and friends might begin to question your astronomical, economic, and mathematical literacy.